Etherpod/Ernesto-Chase/README.md

 - **DW Speed Multiplier** - Requires the DLC.
 Multiplies Ernesto's speed by this value when he is in a certain dreamy place.
 - **Start Delay** - The number of seconds to wait before spawning and chasing you.
 This may need to be adjusted if you are using other mods.
 - **Enable Stealth Mode** - JUMPSCARE WARNING; Turns off Ernesto's audio and light.
 He will make no sound until he is about to reach you.
+- **Enable Quantum Mode** - Freezes Ernesto when you look at him, but makes him always move at maximum speed.
+- **Custom Death Screen** - Shows a special death message when Ernesto catches you.
+Turn this off to reset the loop like normal.